zpainter/iassist/content/about/media.md

 #### Logo Variants

 Primary
-: Landscape, with full name of teh Association (in color or black and white) : Available in PNG (for web) or as EPS (for print) formats
+: Landscape, with full name of the Association (in color or black and white) : Available in PNG (for web) or as EPS (for print) formats

 Secondary